Santa Fe Alliance for Science

 Our Adopt-A-School Partner

 Nina Otero Community School has been our Adopt-A-School partner since 2021.
 We also welcome inquiries from other interested Santa Fe Public Schools.
+Nina Otero is a K-

 More about the person of Nina Otero, and the US quarter with her likeness.